ef-lab/ethopy_plugins/spherical_treadmill/README.md

 # Navigation in Virtual Reality in EthoPy

-This guide explains how to use a Navigation experiment with a styrofoam ball and olfactory stimuli in EthoPy.
+This guide explains how to use a Navigation experiment with a Spherical Treadmill (styrofoam ball) and olfactory stimuli in EthoPy.
 The setup involves five main components:

 1. `vr_ball.py` - The behavior plugin
 2. `navigate.py` - The experiment plugin